raodnik/oe5450/README.md

   I’m someone who is passionate about Computational Engineering, Machine Learning.

-  I'm a Masters student at the Indian Institute of Technology, Madras.
+  I'm a post graduate student from Indian Institute of Technology, Madras.
 I majored in Ocean Engineering and minor was Machine Learning.

   My main driver is Matlab, but I'm also proficient in Python and C++.